johnkerl/miller/docs/src/manpage.md

                                 slight performance benefit.
        --infer-int-as-float or -A
                                 Cast all integers in data files to floats.
-       --infer-no-octal or -O   Treat numbers like 0123 in data files as string "0123", not octal for decimal 83 etc.
        --infer-none or -S       Don't treat values like 123 or 456.7 in data files as int/float; leave them as strings.
+       --infer-octal or -O      Treat numbers like 0123 in data files as numeric;
+                                default is string.
+Note that 00--07 etc scan as int;
+                                08-09 scan as float.
        --load {filename}        Load DSL script file for all put/filter operations on the command line.
 If the name following `--load` is a directory, load all `*.mlr` files in that directory.